 If you terminated employment within the last 12 months, send your application to your county superintendent’s office for certification before submitting it to CalSTRS.
 For the following employers, send your application as instructed:

-Los Angeles Community College District: Send to the Retirement Division of the individual college.
+Los Angeles Community College District: Send to:

 Los Angeles Unified School District: Send to: